Travel insurance for asthma

 - Be well aware of your triggers and avoid them as much as possible when you choose your destination

 - If you use a nebuliser, make sure it is properly serviced and ready for use in the country you are visiting.
 Bring a travel plug if required.
-You may consider bringing a battery operated nebuliser, for use on a plane if necessary
+You may consider bringing a battery operated device for use when flying with asthma if necessary

 What if I need emergency treatment while on holiday?